syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 **IncludeAnnotationRange**

 By default, [`annotations`](https://help.syncfusion.com/wpf/sfchart/annotations) are drawn up to the chart axis range, if the provided values (X1, X2, Y1, and Y2) exceed the actual range of [`chart axis`](https://help.syncfusion.com/wpf/sfchart/axis).
 It can be avoided by using [`IncludeAnnotationRange`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.RangeAxisBase~IncludeAnnotationRangeProperty.html) property.
 While enabling [`IncludeAnnotationRange`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.RangeAxisBase~IncludeAnnotationRangeProperty.html) property, the axis range will be extended up to the provided annotation range.
-The property is applicable only for linear axes, and it can be set as shown in the below code snippet,
+The property is applicable only for linear axes, and it can be set as shown in the following code example.

 {% tabs %}